Amenability of linear-activity automaton groups: Abstract

 \section{Abstract}

 We prove that every linear-activity automaton group is amenable.
-The proof is based on showing that a sufficiently symmetric random walk on a specially constructed degree $1$ automaton group --- the mother group --- has asymptotic entropy $0$.
-Our result answers an open question by Nekrashevich in the Kourovka notebook, and gives a partial answer to a question of Sidki.
+The proof is based on showing that a random walk on a specially constructed degree $1$ automaton group --- the mother group --- has asymptotic entropy $0$.
+Our result answers an open question by Nekrashevych in the Kourovka notebook, and gives a partial answer to a question of Sidki.